child safe policy

 This Policy applies to the participants, parents/guardians/carers, spectators, the IGN&GPS Team and affiliates/partners, including the Club Narrabri RSL and Golfie members, guests and the regional community partaking in IGN&GPS programs, activities and services.

-We operate under the following legislation and regulations:
+Our work is guided by the following legislation and regulations:

 Definitions